Identify | Disrupt |

 Q: How is this different from a bug bounty program?

 Traditional bug bounty programs reward the discovery of software vulnerabilities and product flaws.
 The CyberCrime Bounty Program is fundamentally different — it targets the human perpetrators behind cybercrime operations.
-This includes ransomware gangs, business email compromise networks, scam centres, and cyber-enabled criminal organisations.
+This includes ransomware gangs, business email compromise networks, scam centers, and cyber-enabled criminal organizations.
 The objective is to support law enforcement investigations, arrests, and coordinated international action against these actors.

 Q: Who operates the Program?

-The program is administered by Crime Stoppers International (CSI), leveraging its global network of 800+ local Crime Stoppers programs operating in more than 30 countries and 50 years of anonymous tip infrastructure and experience.
+The program is administered by Crime Stoppers International (CSI), leveraging a global network of Crime Stoppers programs operating in more than 30 countries and 50 years of anonymous tip infrastructure and experience.
 Fortinet provides cyber threat expertise, intelligence enrichment, and technical support through its FortiGuard Labs research network.
 The program is aligned with the World Economic Forum’s Partnership Against Cybercrime (PAC) framework.

 -

-Q: What is the process from tip submission to reward?
+Q: What is the process from Tip submission to Bounty payment?

 The program operates in four stages:

-Tip submitted — Anonymous tips are submitted via CSI’s secure platform by members of the public or industry insiders.
+Tip submitted — Anonymous tips are submitted via the Program’s secure Platform by members of the public or industry insiders.

-Intel verified — Submitted intelligence is verified, enriched, and correlated by CSI and subject matter experts, with Fortinet providing cyber threat analysis support.
+Intel verified — Submitted intelligence is verified, enriched, and correlated by the Program Administrator and subject matter experts, with Fortinet providing cyber threat analysis support.

-Reward issued — Validated leads that result in arrests or material disruption of cybercriminal operations trigger financial rewards.
+Bounty issued — Validated leads that result in a Qualifying Outcome (eg arrests or material disruption of cybercriminal operations) trigger a Bounty payment.

 Q: What happens to my Tip after I submit it?

-Your submission is received through CSI’s secure, encrypted platform and triaged by CSI’s intelligence team.
+Your submission is received through the Program’s secure, encrypted Platform and triaged by the Program’s intelligence team.
 The information is verified and enriched through multi-source correlation and threat analysis, including support from Fortinet’s FortiGuard Labs.
-Where intelligence meets the threshold for action, it is disseminated to relevant law enforcement partners — such as INTERPOL and national agencies — through CSI’s established information-sharing protocols.
+Where intelligence meets the threshold for action, it is disseminated to relevant Law Enforcement Partners — such as INTERPOL and national agencies — through CSI’s established information-sharing protocols.

 Q: What role does Fortinet play?